ractor: process hanging (with ractors initialized, but not being used)

 If I replace the ractor-based executor back with the thread based executor, everything works as expected.

-Updated by xtkoba (Tee KOBAYASHI) 11 months ago
+Updated by xtkoba (Tee KOBAYASHI) over 1 year ago

 This reproduces for me on x86_64-linux using HoneyryderChuck/minitest issue-872 873ffd8.